abgarberpaul/Earthquake_Mapping/README.md

     * See css folder for style.css
     * See js folder for config.js (main code)

-All files to run the functioning Level Two page are stored in Leaflet-Step-2 folder.
-    * index.html
-    * See css folder for style.css
-    * See js folder for config.js (main code)
-    * Js folder also contains choropleth.js file

-**Required Items for Level One**

 1. Call the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)

 2. Create a map using Leaflet that plots all of the earthquate data